jaydestro/design-patterns/event-sourcing/README.md

 # Event Sourcing pattern

 The [Event Sourcing pattern](https://learn.microsoft.com/azure/architecture/patterns/event-sourcing) is used to track append-only events (no updates or deletes) in an Azure Cosmos DB collection before additional processing takes place.
 This gives you a full log of historical events which can feed into multiple downstream systems.
 This full detail allows for calculating results at various points in time.
 In other words, you have an audit of all historical changes.
 When using event sourcing in Azure Cosmos DB, the change feed should be used to allow one or more consumers to easily process only changed data.

 Event sourcing is a design pattern that involves capturing all changes to an application's state as a sequence of events.
 These events are then stored in a database or event log and can be replayed to rebuild the state of the application at any point in time.
 While event sourcing can be implemented with various types of databases, it often makes the most sense for NoSQL databases due to the following reasons:

-1. Flexibility in Schema: NoSQL databases, unlike traditional relational databases, are schema-less or schema-flexible.
-This aligns well with event sourcing because events themselves can have varying structures as the application evolves over time.
-With event sourcing, each event represents a discrete change to the application's state, and the data model can evolve naturally without rigid schema constraints.
+1. NoSQL databases offer schema flexibility, efficient handling of complex event data with nested structures, and seamless support for unstructured event data formats like JSON or BSON, aligning perfectly with the needs of event sourcing architectures.

 1. Scalability: NoSQL databases are designed to scale horizontally, making them well-suited for handling large volumes of writes, which is a common characteristic of event sourcing architectures.
 As events are continuously appended to the event log, NoSQL databases can efficiently handle write-heavy workloads, ensuring high availability and performance.

-1. Handling Complex Data: Event sourcing can result in complex data structures since the state of an application is built by replaying a series of events.
-NoSQL databases can handle nested and hierarchical data structures better than traditional relational databases, making them more suitable for storing and querying these complex event data structures.

-1. High Write Throughput: Event sourcing often involves capturing every state change as an event, which means a lot of write operations.
-NoSQL databases are optimized for write-heavy scenarios, and their distributed nature allows them to handle concurrent writes efficiently, making them an appropriate choice for event sourcing where maintaining the order of events is crucial.

-1. Eventual Consistency: Event sourcing typically relies on eventual consistency rather than strong consistency.
-NoSQL databases often offer tunable consistency levels, allowing developers to balance performance and data consistency according to their requirements.
-This aligns with the philosophy of event sourcing, where eventual consistency is often acceptable and even desirable.

-1. Support for Unstructured Data: NoSQL databases can store unstructured or semi-structured data, which aligns well with the nature of events in an event sourcing system.
-Events can be serialized in various formats, such as JSON or BSON, and stored directly in NoSQL databases, making it easier to work with event data without the need for complex mapping or transformations.
+1. Optimal for Event Sourcing Writes: NoSQL databases excel in horizontal scalability and high write throughput, aligning perfectly with event sourcing's need for efficiently managing large volumes of write-heavy state-changing events while maintaining event order.

 Despite these advantages, it's important to note that the choice of database for event sourcing depends on the specific requirements of the application and the skills and preferences of the development team.
 While NoSQL databases can be a good fit for many event sourcing scenarios, traditional relational databases or other data storage solutions may still be appropriate depending on the use case and the application's overall architecture.